jonathandotore/jonathandotore/README.md

 ### Hi there 👋

+## Welcome to my personal README! 😊👌

+# - I'm currently Support Analyst, but as soon as possible I'll become a software engineer 🧑🏻‍💻✅

 <!--
 **jonathandotore/jonathandotore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.